-Hereby, xx is used as a placeholder for the respective communication protocol (i.e., CAN, LIN, FlexRay).
-Thus the AUTOSAR communication sub-stack contains communication protocol specific instances of the Transport Protocol (Tp), Network Management (Nm), Interface (If), State Manger (Sm), Transceiver Driver (Trcv), and Driver (no suffix) modules.
-In the following, the different modules of the communication sub-stack are described in detail.
+Hereby, <Net> is used as a placeholder for the respective communication network (i.e., CAN, LIN, FlexRay, and Ethernet).
+Thus the AUTOSAR communication sub-stack contains communication network specific instances of the Transport Protocol (Tp), Network Management (Nm), Interface (If), State Manger (Sm), Transceiver Driver (Trcv), and Driver (no suffix) modules.